francispotter/busy-mirror/README.md

 ## Editing the tasks directly with the `manage` command

 The `manage` command launches the user's default text editor to directly edit tasks.
-Note that it only works with active tasks (not plans) and that once the tasks are edited they will be dropped to the bottom of the list.
+Note that it only works with active tasks (not plans).

 Busy uses the `sensible-editor` command to select a text editor, which works with default Ubuntu Linux installations and might or might not work with other operating systems.

+The `manage` command does its best to replace the edited tasks in place in the list order.
+So if you `manage` the current project (in which all the tasks are at the top), then the edited tasks will still appear at the top.
+Even if you add tasks, they will be inserted after the last task in the managed set, not at the end of the list.
+But all the tasks brought up in the editor will be managed.
+So if you remove a task in the editor, it will be deleted and the others will be moved up to take its place.

 ## Designating tasks